Location: Anamur, Mersin, Turkey

 Season Dates: July 1, 2014 - July 28, 2014

 Project Director: Nicholas Rauh (Purdue U.)

 IMMEDIATELY PRIOR TO THE SURVEY the team will stay for 2 nights in Istanbul Turkey.
 While in Istanbul we will visit several major historical sites (the Archaeological Museum, Haghia Sophia, the Blue Mosque, the Covered Bazaar, the Byzantine Walls of the city and several Justinianic churches).
 After this, the survey will relocate to the Baysal Hotel in Gazipasha.
 The hotel offers efficiency apartments with kitchens (stove & refrigerator), air conditioning, cable TV, and an Olympic sized swimming pool.
 It is also situated approximately ¼ mile from the beach and directly across the river from the ancient site of Selinus (where the Emperor Trajan died in 118 AD; a surviving monument marks his memory).
 While in Gazipasha we will visit a number of Mediterranean excavations (Olympos, Phaselis, Termessos, Perge, Syllion, Side, Aspendos).
-We will then relocate to Aydincik where we will reside at a Teachers’ Hotel and participate in the Selcuk University Excavations at Kelenderis.
+We will then relocate to Anamur where we will reside at the Dolphine Hotel.
+We will camp in the mountains behind Anamur for approximately 10 days while conducting field work.
+We will return to Anamur for approximately 1 week to conduct museum research.
 The team will have a 21 person van and make additional field trips to archaeological sites in the vicinity (Anamur, Nagidos, Meydancik Kale, Silifke).